Derry J. Weaver was born on November 22, 1940 in Lethbridge, Alberta (Canada).

 Don Zech, a Canadian researcher on early Rock'n'Roll, told me that he had had some contact with Derry's original band and it is almost certain that the other two guys in 'The Rockers' were Jerry Arnold and Dennis Goshimonn.
 At least, one well-worn 78 rpm acetate exists of Derry and Jerry doing 'Bye, Bye Love' and 'Mean Woman Blues'.
 According to Zech, it was recorded at a local record store.

-Derry and his band then got to play with Wilf Carter (Montana Slim) : 'We were way under age.
+Derry and his band then got to play with Wilf Carter (whose stage name was Montana Slim) : 'We were way under age.
 To me, it was a look at how the professionals played.
 Soon after, I was on my way to Hollywood'.

 In California, Derry was a contemporary with many other young aspiring singers & musicians such as James Marcus Smith (a vocalist who would become Jett Powers first, then, at Sharon Sheeley's suggestion, P.J.
 Proby), Bruce Johnston (piano player, later to join The Beach Boys and one half of Bruce & Terry), Larry Taylor (Mel Taylor's brother and later bass player with Canned Heat) and Elliot Ingbar (guitarist, a future member of Frank Zappa's Mothers Of Invention and Captain Beefheart).
 They soon became friends and began hanging around, playing wherever they could.
 In 1958, a band called The Moon Dogs was born, featuring Derry, Jett, Elliot, Larry and Marshall Leib (who would soon join The Teddy Bears, with Phil Spector).
 In the June 1981 issue of Goldmine, it was reported that the quinted dissolved after just six months but after having won some local fame with tunes like 'Moon Dog' and 'Moon Cat'.
 Were these the prototypes for 'Moon Dawg' and 'Moon Kat' ?
 More on that in a minute (or two).

-As you can see, the mass of burgeoning talent in the Los Angeles area was quite impressive !
+As you can see, the mass of burgeoning talent in the Los Angeles area was quite impressive and these youngsters will never be thanked enough for their contribution to Rock'n'Roll music in spite of all the traps set by the establishment to wholly eradicate this kind of music.
 Derry happened to be in the right place at the right time.
 In 1959, he began dating Mary Jo Sheeley, who was none other than Sharon Sheeley's little sister.
 Hence the famous Eddie Cochran connection which opened many doors to Derry Weaver then - and introduced him to thousands of music lovers later on.
 It took exactly 26 years and another immaculate RockStar album ('Eddie Cochran - The Hollywood Sessions', RSR-LP 1009), full of alternate takes and unissued cuts, to discover that Derry had shared a recording session with Eddie at Gold Star on August 25th, 1959.
 Of course, Eddie was on lead guitar, Jim Stivers on piano, Connie 'Guybo' Smith on bass and Gene Riggio at the drumkit.
 Two tracks appeared on that 1985 LP : 'Bad Baby Doll' and the very rocking 'Itty Bitty Betty' which featured a typically intense solo from Cochran.
 Both songs were later put onto CD by RockStar ('L.A.
 Sessions', RSR-CD 003), including the 'Bad Bay Doll' false starts and a bonus third song from the session, 'Lovin' I'm Wastin' (takes1-3).
-Jerry Capehart produced the session ; said Derry : 'You can tell by Jerry's voice on the out-takes that he pushed us pretty hard.
+Jerry Capehart was the producer ; said Derry : 'You can tell by Jerry's voice on the out-takes that he pushed us pretty hard.
 Pissed us off, but got the job done !'

 was kind of working for American Music, mailing records on the Silver and Capehart